rberg27/doom-coding/README.md

 # doom-coding
-A DIY approach to coding on-the-go.
+A DIY approach to coding on-the-go!

-As an aspiring builder, I sought out a way to keep coding on-the-go.
+As an aspiring builder, I sought out a way to keep coding while not at home.
 Thanks to some Claude-assisted research and troubleshooting, I can now code from my phone anywhere at anytime via "Doom Coding" (think *Doom Scrolling* but more productive).

 After this 5-minute setup guide, you'll be able to "doom code" anywhere you have Internet connection.